The HistoryAccess.com Interviews:

 A. Yes.
 And people listened to me.
 The writers would listen; they might not necessarily act on it but they would let me talk to them.

-Q. So clearly there’s a direct connection between your co-creation of “Upstairs, Downstairs” and your interest in, and problem with, the English class system.
+Q. So there’s a direct connection between your co-creation of “Upstairs, Downstairs” and your problem with the English class system.

 A. Oh, it exists almost totally because of that.